 In addition to board and card games, pen-and-paper role-playing games are also experiencing a boom in the ongoing Corona crisis, especially because this type of entertainment can also be experienced online with almost no restrictions.
-What was once decried as nerdy acting with dice has developed into a trend that even beginners jump on more and more often.
-There are several success factors for the role-play hype, not just the pandemic situation.
-A group of experts explains what makes pen-and-paper so exciting and why beginners shouldn't be afraid of role-playing: the guys from “Prepare to dice”, who have started their own YouTube channel for this purpose.
+What was once decried as nerdy dice play has become a trend that newbies are catching on to more and more often.
+There are several success factors for the role-playing hype, not just the pandemic situation.
+A group of experts explains what makes pen-and-paper so exciting and why beginners shouldn't be afraid of role-playing: the guys from "Prepare to dice", who have started their own YouTube channel for this purpose.

 If you had asked around before the corona pandemic how popular pen-and-paper role-playing games are in the mainstream, you would probably have only received a shake of the head.
 The mixture of tabletop experience and acting was always somehow there and also part of the industry, but it eke out a existence as a nerd event.
 In groups, weird figures meet in dusty back rooms, slip into the roles of various self-made characters and roll battles and events - at best accompanied by hissing, knocking and knocking sounds from their own mouths.
 Then came Corona.
 And suddenly pen-and-paper is hip.

 Admittedly, things weren't quite as dramatic in the scene before the pandemic, which has existed roughly since the 50s.
 With Dungeons & Dragons, the foundation stone was laid in the United States for a new game genre that has been part of the game industry's inventory for almost XNUMX years.
 One thing has hardly changed over the decades: the focus on group membership.

 The material: pen, paper and a good mood